-According to What to Expect, only 15 percent of pregnant women experience their water breaking before going into labor, and most moms either have their water broken manually at the hospital, or it just naturally happens during labor.
-If you’re one of the 15 percent, could your water break while you’re sitting on the toilet?
+Only 15% of pregnant women experience their water breaking before going into labor, according to What to Expect, and most moms either have their water broken manually at the hospital, or it just naturally happens during labor.
+But if you’re one of the 15%, yeah, you can totally feel your waters break as you sit on the toilet.

 But how can you differentiate between urine and the amniotic fluid?
-Amniotic fluid is a combination of baby urine, antibodies that prevent infection, proteins, and hormones, according to Phillips.
+Abdur-Rahman says that this is a concern of many of his patients and it can be difficult to differentiate between the two — at least at first.
+According to Phillips, amniotic fluid is a combination of baby urine, antibodies that prevent infection, proteins, and hormones.
 But obviously you won’t be able to see that with the naked eye.
 And the color of the amniotic fluid and your urine can be similar sometimes.

-If you’re not sure and are worried, there are amniotic fluid test strips and pads that you can get at most drug stores.
-And of course, also at Target — the mecca.
-Or, once you think you’re finished urinating (and you’re sure your bladder is empty) you can use a regular pad and squeeze your Kegel muscles to see if more fluid comes out.
+If you’re not sure and are worried, there are amniotic fluid test strips and pads that you can get at most drug stores and retailers for this very moment.
+Or, once you think you’re finished urinating (and you’re sure your bladder is empty), you can use a regular pad and squeeze your kegel muscles to see if more fluid comes out.
 If it continues to saturate the pad, you’re probably in labor and need to get to the hospital or call your midwife immediately, noted Mayo Clinic.

 If you’re unsure, it’s always best to contact your healthcare provider.
 They’ll be able to examine you and run some tests to see if you were just urinating or if your water broke.

 Dr. Idries Abdur-Rahman, OB-GYN, author of Everything You Ever Wanted to Know About Pregnancy (But Were Too Afraid or Embarrassed to Ask, and one-half of the Twin Doctors from TwinDoctorsTV.